omrfrkcpr/Google_Chrismas_LandingPage/README.md

 ## Description

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This project aims to recreate the iconic Google Chrismas landing page as a learning exercise for web development.
+This project aims to recreate the iconic Google Chrismas landing page as a learning exercise for web development.

 ## Project Skeleton